On certain vehicles, the front turn signal bulbs could be defective. As a result, the bulbs could crack and the turn signals may not work.

 Remedy

-The company will notify owners by mail and instruct them to take their vehicle to a dealer to inspect the headlights.
-A blocking cap will be installed on the horizontal adjusters as necessary.
+BMW will notify owners by mail and instruct you to take your vehicle to a dealer to inspect the headlights.
+If an incorrect adjustment plug is found, it will be replaced with the correct plug.

 Safety Risk